lukacu/pixelpipes/docs/development.rst

    python setup.py build_lib --inplace
    python setup.py build_ext --inplace

 Submitting issues and patches
 -----------------------------

 .. note::
-   At the moment there are no specific rules on submitting issues and patches, just use Github issue tracker.
+   At the moment there are no specific rules on submitting issues and patches, just use `Github issue tracker <https://github.com/lukacu/pixelpipes/issues>`_.